gatsbyjs/gatsby/docs/docs/schema-customization.md

   type: String!
 }
 ```
+Here above its the basic schema created using Graphql.
+As you can see some ! marks.Here String! or ID! ... means that the field is non-nullable, meaning that the GraphQL service promises always to give you a value when you query this field.
+In the type language, we'll represent those with an exclamation mark (!).
+If in case it is [Node!] then it means all the elements of the array of values containing Node values are also Non-nullable.
+So as a whole children always contain values and non-nullable.

 Types created by source and transformer plugins implement this interface.
 For
 example, the node type created by `gatsby-transformer-json` for `authors.json`